sehunkeem/quant-strat-live-performance/README.md

   All returns are reported net of transaction costs and slippage.

 - **Leverage & Scaling**
-  Although the strategy may dynamically adjust leverage and capital, returns are rescaled to a zero-leverage basis for consistency.
+  While leverage and capital may be adjusted dynamically at my discretion, all returns are normalized to a zero-leverage basis for consistency.

 ---